European Union Trademark

 The same opposition may be brought on the basis of one or more of these relative grounds, and may cite several prior rights – for example, several prior trademarks in the case of an opposition brought on the basis of Article 8(1)(a) – as long as the opponent owns or is the exclusive licensee all of these prior rights.

-If the mark upon which the opposition is based has been registered for more than five years as of the contested European Union trademark application’s publication date, the applicant may request proof of the genuine use of the prior mark.
-Such request must be filed within the EUIPO deadline for the applicant’s response to the opposition.
-If no proof is submitted, or the EUIPO considers the proof inadequate, the opposition is automatically rejected.
+If the mark upon which the opposition is based has been registered for more than five years as of the contested European Union trademark application’s/priority date, the applicant may request proof of the genuine use of the prior mark.
+Such request must be filed within the EUIPO deadline for the applicant’s response to the opposition and though a separate document.
+If no proof is submitted, or the EUIPO considers the proof insufficient, the opposition is automatically rejected.

-The losing party in the opposition procedure must normally bear all the costs of the winning party within limits that are established by the Office.
-A different cost allotment may be imposed by the EUIPO according to equity.
+The losing party in the opposition procedure will be ordered to bear all the costs of the winning party within limits that are established by the EUTM Regulation.

-In practice, opposition proceedings are often resolved by an amicable agreement between the parties.
+In practice, opposition proceedings are often settled on an amicable basis.
 In this respect, according to EUIPO statistics, more than 75 % of the oppositions filed are settled amicably.
 Indeed, as oppositions may be based on prior rights in any of the EU Member states, each party often has prior rights in certain countries.
 Therefore, a coexistence agreement can be concluded such that both parties may register their marks as European Union trademarks for the specific goods or services in which they are interested.

-If the registration of an application is refused, the applicant has a three-month window to opt to convert the European Union trademark application into national applications in any EU member state it wishes, other than those in which the opponent has prior rights.
+If the registration of an application is refused, the applicant has a three-month period to opt to convert the European Union trademark application into national applications in any EU member state it wishes, other than those in which there is an absolute ground for refusal or where a third party has prior rights.
 Such national applications benefit from the original filing date of the European Union trademark application.

 In addition to the opposition procedure, any interested party is also able to submit written observations relating to any absolute ground for refusal during the procedure before the Office.
 However, relative grounds for refusal can only be raised during an opposition procedure.